Neo-Assyrian Empire: Sargon II and Sennacherib

-In 694 BC Sennacherib invaded Elam, with the explicit goal to root out Marduk-apla-iddina and his supporters.
+In 694 BCE Sennacherib invaded Elam, with the explicit goal to root out Marduk-apla-iddina and his supporters.
 Sennacherib sailed across the Persian Gulf with a fleet built by Phoenician and Greek shipwrights and captured and sacked countless Elamite cities.
 He never got his revenge on Marduk-apla-iddina, who died of natural causes before the Assyrian army landed, and the campaign instead significantly escalated the conflict with the anti-Assyrian faction in Babylonia and with the Elamites.
 The Elamite king Hallushu-Inshushinak took revenge on Sennacherib by marching on Babylonia while the Assyrians were busy in his lands.
 During this campaign, Ashur-nadin-shumi was captured and taken to Elam, where he was probably executed.
 In his place, the Elamites and Babylonians crowned the Babylonian noble Nergal-ushezib as king of Babylon.
-Though Senacherib just a few months later defeated and captured Nergal-ushezib in battle, the war dragged on as the Chaldean warlord Mushezib-Marduk took control of Babylon late in 693 BC and assembled a large coalition of Chaldeans, Arameans, Arabs and Elamites to resist Assyrian retribution.
-After a series of battles, Sennacherib finally recaptured Babylon in 689 BC.
+Though Senacherib just a few months later defeated and captured Nergal-ushezib in battle, the war dragged on as the Chaldean warlord Mushezib-Marduk took control of Babylon late in 693 BCE and assembled a large coalition of Chaldeans, Arameans, Arabs and Elamites to resist Assyrian retribution.
+After a series of battles, Sennacherib finally recaptured Babylon in 689 BCE.
 Mushezib-Marduk was captured and Babylon was destroyed in an effort to eradicate Babylonian political identity.

 The last years of Sennacherib's reign were relatively peaceful, but problems began to arise within the royal court.
-Though Sennacherib's next eldest son, Arda-Mulissu, had replaced Ashur-nadin-shumi as heir, around 684 BC the younger son Esarhaddon was proclaimed heir instead.
+Though Sennacherib's next eldest son, Arda-Mulissu, had replaced Ashur-nadin-shumi as heir, around 684 BCE the younger son Esarhaddon was proclaimed heir instead.
 Perhaps Sennacherib was influenced by Esarhaddon's mother Naqi'a, who in later times became increasingly prominent and powerful.
 Disappointed, Arda-Mulissu and his supporters pressured Sennacherib to reinstate him as heir.
 Though they succeeded in forcing Esarhaddon into exile in the west for his own protection, Sennacherib did not accept Arda-Mulissu as heir.
-In late 681 BC Arda-Mulissu killed his father in a temple in Nineveh.
+In late 681 BCE Arda-Mulissu killed his father in a temple in Nineveh.
 Because of the regicide, Arda-Mulissu lost some of his previous support and was unable to undergo a coronation before Esarhaddon returned with an army.
 Two months after Sennacherib was murdered, Esarhaddon captured Nineveh and became king, Arda-Mulissu and his supporters fleeing from the empire.